 Aerospace Bristol is a new industrial heritage museum and learning centre being developed at Filton, to the north of Bristol.
-Due to open in Summer 2017, Aerospace Bristol will tell the story of Bristol's world-class aerospace industry - past, present and future.
-The show-stopping centrepiece will be Concorde 216.
-Designed, built and tested in Bristol, she was the last Concorde to be built and the last to fly.
-The project is being run by the Bristol Aero Collection Trust.
+Due to open in Summer 2017, the museum will tell the story of Bristol's world-class aerospace industry - past, present and future.

 This £19m museum project has already secured significant funding from corporate partners, including a second round pass for a £4.9m grant from the Heritage Lottery Fund.
 We seek interest from others who share our vision to help bridge the £2.5m shortfall.